mysticcoders/voicenotes-sync/README.md

-## Voicenotes Plugin for Obsidian
+## Voicenotes Sync for Obsidian

 API is unpublished.
+Through a bit of checking in Developer Tools easy enough to find and develop against.
+Hopefully the developers of this really useful tool will publish an API doc soon.

 ### Features
 - Sync data from VoiceNotes.com

 ### Installation
-The VoiceNotes.com Plugin for Obsidian release is pending review.
+The VoiceNotes.com Sync Plugin for Obsidian release is pending review.

 ### Manual Installation
 Two methods and the first one is easier: